 Benefits and Insurance Services provides brokerage and consulting along lines of service which include group health benefits consulting and brokerage, property and casualty brokerage, retirement plan advisory, payroll, human capital management, actuarial, life insurance and other related services.
 Revenue consists primarily of fee income for administering health and retirement plans and brokerage commissions.
 Revenue also includes investment income related to client payroll funds that are held in CBIZ accounts, as is industry practice.
-We pay commissions monthly and require the recipient of the commission to be employed by us at the time of the payment.
+We pay commissions monthly and require the recipient of the commission to be employed as of the end of the month in which the commissions are earned (as opposed to at the time of actual payment).
 Failure to remain employed at the date the commission is payable results in the forfeiture of commissions that would otherwise be due.
 Therefore, we have determined that the requirement of continued employment is substantive and accordingly, do not consider the commissions to be incremental costs of obtaining the customer contract and consequently a contract acquisition cost is not recognized for those commissions.